zx85/octopus-data/README.md

 # octopus-data
-A repository for putting my octopus agile tariff and cost data into a MariaDB database
+A repository for putting my octopus agile tariff and cost data into a MariaDB database (or Google Sheets document)

 Just a simple bit of python - it sends a telegram message as well.